Inkering/Letshwit/docs/report.md

 are all progressive generations on some defined common ancestor, are ranked based on their position in some "fitness landscape."
 In the nature, the fitness function is most often the liklihood to survive and procreate.
 In the case of homebrew algorithms that fitness could be anything, like
 "how far a robot moves before falling."

+These differ from typical gradient descent or astar path finding algorithms (See [@amit-astar]) in that we are not evaluating a gradient in order to determine a direction to move towards, but simply trusting that evolutionary processes will result in a fitness improvement.

+In *similarity* to path finding algorithms, this process is done through heuristic methods which find approximations of a solution (See [@amit-heuristic] and [@heuristics] for more.)

 ## Problem Space